-Here are a few real-life examples of Big Data impact on businesses within the finance sector:
+Here are a few real-life examples of Big Data’s impact on businesses within the finance sector:

 - UOB bank from Singapore uses Big Data to drive risk management.
 While being a financial institution, there is massive potential for losses if risk management is not well thought of.
 UOB bank’s Big Data risk management system enables them to reduce the time needed for calculating the risk.
 At first, it took about 18 hours, but with this new system, it only takes a few minutes.

 - Various anti-money laundering software such as SAS AML use Big Data analysis to detect suspicious transactions and analyse customers’ data.
-Bank of America is one of such software users for more than 25 years.
+Bank of America has been one of such software users for more than 25 years.

 - The Securities Exchange Commission (SEC) is using Big Data to monitor financial market activity.
 They are using network analytics and natural language processors to catch illegal trading activity in the financial markets.

-Here are a few real-life examples of Big Data impact on businesses within the retail sector:
+Here are a few real-life examples of Big Data’s impact on businesses within the retail sector:

 - Starbucks can open many branches within the same area and enjoy a profit from each.
 How?
 By using Big Data analytics.
 The company predicts the potential growth of each new location by analysing data such as location, traffic, demographics, and customer behaviours.
 Moreover, they gathered insights from their transactions and used this data to deliver a personalised experience to their customers.

-Telecom industry has an advantage over others due to the vast amount of data it collects, in real-time.
+Telecom industry has an advantage over others due to the vast amount of data it collects in real-time.
 Therefore, the Big Data impact on business, in this case, is enormous.
-Data collection is built into everyday operations of most telecommunications companies.
+Data collection is built into the everyday operations of most telecommunications companies.

-Here are a few real-life examples of Big Data impact on businesses within the telco sector:
+Here are a few real-life examples of Big Data’s impact on businesses within the telco sector:

 - IBM has helped a leading telecom industry data analytics provider to re-engineer its market measurement product.
-The solution included remodelling of data integration processes, workflow automation, developing new user interfaces and building reports.
-The whole process resulted in a new product that delivered high-quality deliverables to customer’s clients, while also reduced the volume of support needed by 55%.
+The solution included remodelling data integration processes, workflow automation, developing new user interfaces and building reports.
+The whole process resulted in a new product that delivered high-quality deliverables to customers’ clients while also reducing the volume of support needed by 55%.